der-carnivore/BingAds-docs/BingAds/scripts/reference/BingAdsApp.md

 ### Returns:
 |Type|Description|
 |-|-
-[NegativeKeywordListSelector](./NegativeKeywordListSelector)|A selector of all negative keyword lists in this account.
+[NegativeKeywordListSelector](./NegativeKeywordListSelector)|Selector of all negative keyword lists in this account.

 ## <a name="newnegativekeywordlistbuilder"></a>newNegativeKeywordListBuilder
 Returns a new negative keyword list builder for this account.